hikeventures/hikeventures.github.io/_posts/tidbits/2015-08-27-Outdoors-Tidbits-37.markdown

 layout: post
 ---

 After returning from our trips in Sweden, Poland and Japan we need some time to reflect on our trips and our gear which we have tested.
-In September we are going to participate at the Finnish Packraft Gathering which will be at Helvetinjärvi National Park from 18.09. - 20.09.
+In September we are going to participate at the Finnish Packraft Gathering which will be at Helvetinjärvi National Park from 18.09. - 20.09. {% include intro_tidbits.html %}

 <img src="https://farm1.staticflickr.com/607/20744712289_c15b856998_b.jpg" width="100%"  alt="From Stockholm to Turku">

 ## New Products
 <a href="http://amzn.to/1hIvRCI">Lowepro Photo Sport BP 200 AW II - Backpack</a> for mirrorless and compact DSLR Cameras.